 In 2014, the Society of Automotive Engineers adopted a common taxonomy for self-driving cars that defined six levels—from Level 0 to Level 5—of automated driving.
 The boundaries are pretty obvious.
-Level 0 is no assistance and Level 5 was fully autonomous.
+Level 0 was no assistance and Level 5 was fully autonomous.
 The SAE updated their tiers in 2021, and while Level 5 remains fully autonomous, Level 0 has changed to include some active safety features that have become in the last few years.

 It's important to note that automakers have described some self-driving functions as being "fully autonomous" or "Level 5" (notably Tesla), but fully self-driving cars are outlawed on virtually every road in the U.S., and the terms and levels aren't interchangeable.
-Most self-driving functions on cars hover around Level 2 or Level 3, although automakers have said they will make available Level 4 cars around 2020.
+Most self-driving functions on cars hover around Level 2 or Level 3, but the road to Level 4 and Level 5 remains unclear.
 Fully autonomous, Level 5 cars are decade away at least—and it's entirely possible that they won't be initially available to consumers when they arrive, if ever.

 So what do these levels mean?

 Level 0: No self-driving functions at all.
 Drivers are responsible for controlling steering, throttle, and braking.
 They're also responsible for monitoring everything around the car.
-Level 0 has been updated to include features that provide warnings and temporary assistance, including automatic emergency braking, blind-spot monitors and forward collision warning, a vast majority of cars on the road today would fall into this category.
+Level 0 has been updated to include features that provide warnings and temporary assistance, including automatic emergency braking, blind-spot monitors, and lane-departure warnings.
+The vast majority of cars on the road today fall into this category.

-Level 1: Some driver assistance.
-In cars equipped with Level 1 automation, the car can take control of the steering or the throttle/brake in certain situations, but relies on the driver to immediately take over if those systems fail.
-Many newer cars are equipped with adaptive cruise control that can slow the car to a stop, which would fall into this category.
-Some cars are equipped with active lane control (also known as lane departure prevention) systems that could allow for a limited period of hands-off driving.
+Level 1: Some driver assistance is allowed.
+In cars equipped with Level 1 automation, the car can take control of the steering or the throttle/brake in certain situations, but it relies on the driver to immediately take over if those systems fail.
+Many newer cars are equipped with adaptive cruise control that can slow the car to a stop, which falls into this category.
+Some cars are equipped with active lane control (also known as lane-departure prevention) systems that allow for limited periods of hands-off driving.

 Level 2: More driver assistance.
 Level 2 automation differs from Level 1 automation in how many systems are used to assist drivers, but the two levels are identical in requiring drivers to immediately take over if those systems fail or stop operating.
 Level 2 allows for the use of adaptive cruise control and active lane control at the same time.
 Several automakers offer systems that will take control of the throttle/brake and steering for a limited time, but require driver interaction or those systems stop, usually with several warnings to the driver.
 (What happens when they shut off is important in distinguishing between Level 2 automation and higher levels.)
 Some of today's most sophisticated systems can handle all the controls at full speed on the highway but still require the driver to monitor the road ahead.
 The best of them is GM's Super Cruise.
 Ford's Bluecruise and Tesla's Full Self-Driving also qualify here.